netgroup-polito/CrownLabs/README.md

 Serena Flocco, "I don't have Internet at home, how can I create the GUI?".
 Really hard to work when forced to stay home, without Internet.
 But ladies are a must in a good looking project: they have always a better taste than (male) engineers.

-![Simone Magnani](images/simone.jpg "Simone Magnani") Simone Magnani, Frontend developer, "I'll do also what I don't  like at all" (GUIs).
+![Simone Magnani](images/simone.jpg "Simone Magnani") Simone Magnani, Webservice API developer, "I'll do also what I don't  like at all" (GUIs).
 Active day and night.

 ![Stefano Galantino](images/stefano.jpg "Stefano Galantino") Stefano Galantino, "To enter, you have to pass on my body".
 He is the only one who knows about Kubernetes ingress controllers.